hmharsh/learn-at-infracloud/helm.md

 ```

 # NOTES
-  a) --set values merged into --values
+  - '--set' values merged into --values
-  b) Values that have been --set can be viewed for a given release with helm get values <release-name>
+  - Values that have been --set can be viewed for a given release with helm get values <release-name>
-  c) Values that have been --set can be cleared by running helm upgrade with --reset-values specified.
+   Values that have been --set can be cleared by running helm upgrade with --reset-values specified.